-Ari is a founding partner of the Los Angeles Social Venture Partners and has held positions on the boards of Ethos Water, eTeamz, and CoreObjects Software.
-Ari’s non-profit experience includes service on the Boards of Directors of the Jewish Venture Philanthropy Fund of Los Angeles, the Literacy Network of Greater Los Angeles, and Jewish Big Brothers-Big Sisters.
-Ari holds Bachelor of Arts degrees in Political Science and Psychology from UC Berkeley and a Juris Doctor and Masters of Business Administration from UCLA.
+Ari is a founding partner of Social Venture Partners Los Angeles and has held positions on the boards of Ethos Water, eTeamz, and CoreObjects Software.
+Ari’s nonprofit experience includes service on the boards of directors of the Jewish Venture Philanthropy Fund of Los Angeles, the Literacy Network of Greater Los Angeles, and Jewish Big Brothers-Big Sisters.
+Ari holds Bachelor of Arts degrees in political science and psychology from UC Berkeley in addition to Juris Doctor and Master of Business Administration degrees from UCLA.

 Gary Foster, Ph.D.